Hot for teacher – somebody get me a doctor. And the cradle will rock, little dreamer.

 CM: As tuneful as any rock or pop ever was.
-No solo needed, and Ed has his hands full regardless tapping harmonic decoration.
+No solo needed, and Ed has his hands full tapping harmonic decoration.

 TG – no, wait, it’s Martin: What do you think about Van Halen?

-Rust: Rock music is adrenalized anthems backed by protohistoric rhythms; such Neanderthalic chants fuel and inform the hormone-soaked desires of the young.
+Rust: Rock music is adrenalized anthems backed by protohistoric rhythms; such Neanderthalic chants fuel the hormone-soaked desires of the young.
 As the generation folds, the music of one's youth becomes advertising jingles that feed misremembered ephemera and re-focus sexual desires to wants of status and self-worth.

 Martin: Russ, do you enjoy anything?

 TG: Because this song is sick as hell!

 CM: Inflamed riff has spread to distended rump, convulsive tics, delirious pleas, and string fever.
 Best crank it up twice and wait for morning.

 CM: Man, these cats could swing.
 Eddie accents slightly in front of the beat as he does in so many rhythm parts; it’s not hard to imagine Alex inverting his groove and a walking bassline fitting right in.
 Dave sits on top of the world but not without self-deprecating humor as he watches the beautiful gal walk away.